-Those contact hours that PMI® demands before you can even apply for your PMP® exam cause a lot of confusion.
-First, there's a lot of them!
+Those contact hours that Project Management Institute (PMI)® demands before you can even apply for your PMP® exam cause a lot of confusion.
+First, there are a lot of them!
 You need to rack up 35.
 Second, what does 'contact hour' even mean?
 Many students opt for online project management education these days and don't have any face-to-face 'contact' with their tutors.

 Don't worry!
 This article will tell you everything you need to know about the contact hours requirement for the PMP® exam.
 We'll debunk some myths, define it all clearly and give you the tools you need to complete your application confidently.